Piras2024/Compressing-Networks-with-KD-vs-LTH/README.md

 - **Lottery Tickets** achieve higher accuracy and maintain richer penultimate-layer features, despite heavy parameter sparsity.
 - **Distilled students** are constrained by architectural bottlenecks, resulting in lower feature dimensionality and representation similarity.
 - LMC is satisfied only when using **matching models** with early weight rewinding, highlighting the role of early training dynamics.

+## Project Report

+A detailed report of the experiments, results, and analyses is provided in the repository as **`Report.pdf`**.
+This document includes:

+- A description of the experimental setup, datasets, and network architectures.
+- Comparative results of Knowledge Distillation (KD) and Lottery Ticket Hypothesis (LTH) models.
+- Analyses of representation similarity (CKA), feature sparsity, effective dimensionality, and Linear Mode Connectivity (LMC).
+- Discussion of insights and considerations based on the results.

+You can view or download the report directly from the repository.